omer72/videoPlayer2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Branches
+    There are 2 branches:
+1. `Main`
+2.  `feature/context` : branch using React Context
 ## Available Scripts

 In the project directory, you can run:

+## Additional Changes
+We can use [react-rnd](https://www.npmjs.com/package/react-rnd) to control the resize of the timing bar

 ### `npm start`